sukeesh/Jarvis/CONTRIBUTING.md

 2. **Assign it to yourself by commenting on the issue** and saying that you will fix it.
 3. **Fork the main branch** so you have a repository on your Github called your_username/Jarvis.
 4. **Make commits to this forked repository**.
 You can clone this repository onto your computer and then push your commits to it, or take the less popular approach and make your commits directly in the forked Github repo.
-5. **After finishing all your commits**, squash them into a single commit if there's too many.
+5. **After finishing all your commits**, [squash](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjIoemS1Y30AhWzyIsBHWprDJYQFnoECAQQAw&url=https%3A%2F%2Fdocs.github.com%2Fen%2Fdesktop%2Fcontributing-and-collaborating-using-github-desktop%2Fmanaging-commits%2Fsquashing-commits&usg=AOvVaw0NwD3KXuURsZVEN7oK_bW2) them into a single commit if there's too many repetitive ones.
 6. **In the forked repository, click on 'Pull Requests' and then make a new pull request**.
 Make sure that you are comparing your repo, your_username/Jarvis to the main repo sukeesh/Jarvis.
 7. **Submit the pull request**.
 Refer to the [pull requests](#pull-requests) section below to see details about them.